MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 classes in our new classification problem.
 This is because the 3 classes in the output layer are specifically background, hero, and non-hero person.

-The problem in this project was made slightly easier than real-life since there are sharp differences in color between the backgrounds (typically green/gray) and the persons (bright red for the hero, and other non-background colors like blue/white for regular persons).
+The problem in this project was made slightly easier than real life since there are sharp differences in color between the backgrounds (typically green/gray) and the persons (bright red for the hero, and other non-background colors like blue/white for regular persons).
 Taking advantage of color, the network might adequately find contrasting foreground objects such as dogs or cats even if their shapes